cdelorme/system-setup/linux/debian/wheezy/web.md

 #### Configuring Bind9

+**I was recently told to try out `unbound` for a DNS server, supposedly it is significantly easier to configure and manage than bind9.
+I agree that bind9 was an enormous pain to get working, so I'm looking into unbound currently but do not yet have detailed instructions.
+When I finish I will likely remove bind9 instructions from this document.**

 For development environments on a local network where more than one person may be connecting it can help to add a DNS Server to your Web Server.
 This allows you to distribute the addresses to projects across the local network.

 Let's begin by installing the our DNS Server;